fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 The STUN ORIGIN attribute {{I-D.ietf-tram-stun-origin}} carries the origin of the web page that caused the various STUN requests.
-So for example, if a browser was on a page such at example.com and that page used the WebRTC calls to set up a connection, the STUN request's ORIGIN attribute would include example.com.
+So for example, if a browser was on a page such as example.com and that page used the WebRTC calls to set up a connection, the STUN request's ORIGIN attribute would include example.com.
 This allows the firewall to see the web application (in this case, example.com) that is requesting the